-You’ve ended at the right place.
+You’ve ended up at the right place.

 Over the last few years, we have literally published 1,000s of articles, Q&As, podcasts, videos, how-to’s, etc. to help the cross-border payments community learn the intricacies and nuances of the “as-a-service” business model.

-At present we offer help in getting setup with the money transfer business in four distinct geographies:
+At present we offer help in getting set up with the money transfer business in four distinct geographies:

 - United States